Ruston & Hornsby

 Ruston & Hornsby was an industrial equipment manufacturer in Lincoln, England founded in 1918.
 The company is best known as a manufacturer of narrow and standard gauge diesel locomotives and also of steam shovels.
 Other products included cars, steam locomotives and a range of internal combustion engines, and later gas turbines.
-It is now a subsidiary of Siemens.
+It is now a subsidiary of Siemens, its Diesel business went to MAN Energy Solutions that in 2025 still provides support for Ruston-engines.

 Background

 Proctor & Burton was established in 1840, operating as millwrights and engineers.
 It became Ruston, Proctor and Company in 1857 when Joseph Ruston joined them, acquiring limited liability status in 1899.
 From 1866 it built a number of four and six-coupled tank locomotives, one of which was sent to the Paris Exhibition in 1867.
 In 1868 it built five 0-6-0 tank engines for the Great Eastern Railway to the design of Samuel Waite Johnson.
 Three of these were converted to crane tanks, two of which lasted until 1952, aged eighty-four.
 Among the company's output were sixteen for Argentina and some for T. A. Walker, the contractor building the Manchester Ship Canal.

-During the First World War, Ruston assisted in the war effort, producing some of the very first tanks and a number of aircraft, notably the Sopwith Camel.
+During the First World War, Ruston assisted in the war effort, producing some of the first tanks and a number of aircraft, notably the Sopwith Camel.